zgotter/zgotter.github.io/_featured_categories/boostcampaitech2/boostcampaitech2.md

 layout: list

 # The title of the tag's page.
-title: AI Math
+title: Boostcamp AI Tech 2

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: aimath
+slug: boostcampaitech2

+permalink: /boostcampaitech2/

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  AI를 위한 수학
+  부스트캠프 AI Tech 2기

 # (Optional) You can disable grouping posts by date.
-no_groups: true
+#no_groups: true

 # Exclude this example category from the sitemap.
 # DON'T USE THIS SETTING IN YOUR CATEGORIES!
 sitemap: false
 ---

+# Boostcamp AI Tech 2

+## U stage

+* [Python Basics for AI]{:.heading.flip-title} --- AI를 위한 파이썬 기초
+* [AI Math]{:.heading.flip-title} --- AI를 위한 수학

+[Python Basics for AI]: /blog/pythonbasicsforai/
+[AI Math]: /blog/aimath/